Srujyama/srujyama/README.md

-<h1 align="center">Hey, I'm Srujan</h1>
+<h1 align="center">Hi, I'm Srujan</h1>

 <p align="center">
-  <strong>Systems-thinker | Researcher | Builder</strong><br/>
+  <strong>Student | Researcher | Developer</strong><br/>
    Molecular & Cellular Biology + Computer Science @ UC Berkeley
 </p>

 <p align="center">
-  <em>Bridging biology, computation, and finance with code and curiosity.</em>
+  <em>Bridging biology, computation, and finance with code and dedication.</em>
 </p>

 ---

 ### About Me

 I'm a researcher working at the intersection of biological systems, machine learning, and quantitative analysis.
-Whether I’m decoding fruit fly behavior in a lab, modeling ecological decisions with deep learning, or designing bioinformatics pipelines at scale — my work is driven by one question:
+Whether I’m decoding fruit fly behavior in a lab using computer vision, modeling ecological decisions with deep learning, or designing bioinformatics pipelines at scale — my work is driven by one question:

 > _"How do we build smarter systems that understand the world?"_